opencypher/morpheus/README.md

 ### Hello CAPS

-Cypher is based on the [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) model, comprising labelled nodes and typed relationships, with a relationship either connecting two nodes, or forming a self-loop on a single node.
+Cypher is based on the [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) data model, comprising labelled nodes and typed relationships, with a relationship either connecting two nodes, or forming a self-loop on a single node.
 Both nodes and relationships are uniquely identified by an ID (in CAPS this is of type `Long`), and contain a set of properties.

 The following example shows how to convert a social network represented as Scala case classes to a `PropertyGraph` representation.